mariam138/sea-conquest/README.md

 These logic flow diagrams are what I have used to base the code of the game on.

-### Start Page

-The start of the game prints out a logo with the game's name "Sea Conquest."
-Immediately afterwords, the game asks the user for their name.
-Username validation occurs, as the game asks only for letters.
-If any numbers or special characters are entered, an error message appears telling the user that the input is invalid.
-The user will then be prompted againt to enter a name.
-Once a valid name has been given, the game will welcome the user.

 ### Future Features

 ## Testing